ABKQPO/Modernity-GTNH/README.md

 You only need to install [`MyCTMLib`](https://github.com/ABKQPO/MyCTMLib) and add the resource pack to use connected textures.**
 **Older versions still require adding the configuration file!**

-> Note: Please download the mod version that matches your modpack

->
 >Older mod is temporarily suspended from updating, but it can still be used.
 >
 >https://github.com/ElytraServers/MyCTMLib